-How to clean windows – Cleaning windows – Window cleaner
+How to clean windows – get sparkling windows inside and out without streaking with our expert tips

 You might think washing windows on a sunny day is the ideal time, as the light makes it easier to spot smears.
 In reality, it’s best to aim for a cloudy day, otherwise the sun is likely to dry the glass too quickly, resulting in the dreaded streaks.

-Take a look at our advice section for a host of cleaning tips and care guides from How to clean your washing machine to How to get rid of ants in the kitchen and conservatory.
+Next up: how to clean your washing machine or How to get rid of ants in the kitchen and conservatory.

 Do you have any tips for cleaning windows?
 We would love to hear them.